The Eight Sugars

-Mannose: aloe vera (fresh, or specially stabilized, because the fresh gel contains enzymes that break down the mannose in it), fenugreek or carob (galactomannan: galactose and mannose), shiitake (KS-2: mannose bound to an amino acid)
+Mannose: aloe vera (fresh from a plant, or specially stabilized, because the fresh gel contains enzymes that destroys the mannose in it once it is extracted from the plant), fenugreek or carob (galactomannan: galactose and mannose), shiitake (KS-2: mannose bound to an amino acid)

 Glucose: kelp, but also extremely abundant in the diet, so don’t worry about it.

 N-acetyl-galactosamine: Bovine cartilage and shark cartilage, also in a red algae called Dumontiaceae (Cryttosiphonia woodii) that appears hard to get except in Japan.